duckdb/duckdb-web/docs/sql/data_types/map.md

 `MAP`s must have a single type for all keys, and a single type for all values.
 Keys and values can be any type, and the type of the keys does not need to match the type of the values (Ex: a `MAP` of `INT`s to `VARCHAR`s). `MAP`s may also have duplicate keys.
 This is possible and useful because maps are ordered. `MAP`s are also more forgiving when extracting values, as they return an empty list if a key is not found rather than throwing an error as structs do.

 In contrast, `STRUCT`s must have string keys, but each key may have a value of a different type. `STRUCT`s may not have duplicate keys.
+See the [data types overview](/docs/sql/data_types/overview) for a comparison between nested data types.

 To construct a `MAP`, use the `map` function.
 Provide a list of keys as the first parameter, and a list of values for the second.